Denveous/TalonLite/README.md

 * Modified to run without an internet connection.

 > [!CAUTION]
-> Talon is designed to be used on **freshly installed Windows 11 systems**.
-Trying to use Talon on an already in-use system, or a any older versions of Windows, is not guaranteed to work and can cause some apps to stop working properly and system corruption!
+> TalonX is designed to be used on **freshly installed Windows 11 systems**.
+Trying to use TalonX on an already in-use system, or a any older versions of Windows, is not guaranteed to work and can cause some apps to stop working properly and system corruption!

 ## Installation
 See [Releases](https://github.com/Denveous/Talon-Offline/releases/tag/Windows).
 Download the latest version for Windows.